TourmalineCore/TourmalineCore.Articles/articles/en/react-curly-braces/react-curly-braces.md

 } from './my-fancy-function'
 ```

-**Here's the thing:**  if you always use named exports, then adding a new function exported from a module is essentially free of charge.
+**Here's the thing:**  if you always use named exports, adding a new function exported from a module is essentially free of charge.

 <p>
   <img src="images/panda-6.png"  width="40%" >